oegedijk/dash_oop_components/README.md

 This library allows you to write clean, modular, composable, re-usable and fully configurable dash code.

 It includes:
-- 'DashFigureFactory`: a wrapper for your data/plotting functionality.
+- `DashFigureFactory`: a wrapper for your data/plotting functionality.
 - `DashComponent`: a self-contained, modular, configurable unit of code that combines a layout with callbacks.
     - These components are composable, meaning that other `DashComponent`s can consist of multiple subcomponents.
     - Makes use of a `DashFigureFactory` for plots or other data output
 - `DashApp`: Build a dashboard out of `DashComponent` and run it.

+All the components:
+- Automatically store all params to attributes and to a ._stored_params dict
-All these components allow you to store its' config to a `.yaml` file, and can be fully reloaded from that same config file.
+- Allow you to store its' config to a `.yaml` file, including import details, and can then

-    - Store a component config to yaml, and reload the same component from yaml It allows you to:
+    be fully reloaded from a config file.

+This allows you to:
 - Seperate the data/plotting logic from the dashboard interactions logic, by putting all the plotting functionality inside a `DashFigureFactory`.
-The configuration (e.g. filenames, etc),

-    - Build self-contained re-usable `DashComponents`
+- Build self-contained, configurable, re-usable `DashComponents`
+- Compose dashboards that consists of multiple `DashComponents` that each may consists of multiple `DashComponents`, etc.
+- Store all the configuration needed to rebuild and run a particular dashboard to a single configuration `.yaml` file
+- Parametrize your dashboard so that you (or others) can make change to the dashboard without having to edit the code.

 # Example:

 A basic `DashFigureFactory` that loads a covid dataset, and provides a single plotting functionality: `plot_time_series()`.

+## CovidPlots: a DashFigureFactory

 ```python
 class CovidPlots(DashFigureFactory):